Is coaching certification necessary?

 3. Clients concentrate more on the TRANSFORMATION that coach can bring rather than CERTIFICATES

-Many coaches reveal that they were never asked about their certifications.
+Based on our firsthand experience, many coaches reveal that they were never asked about their certifications.
 The reason is that the clients are less interested in the coach but more on the results that the coach can bring.

 You can easily convince clients with clients’ testimonies.
 Some people say that rather than investing time and money in coaching schools, coaches should invest that in marketing and sales.